Vivian Hunt

-Dame Vivian Yvonne Hunt (born July 1967) is a business executive and an advocate for equal opportunities across business and society.
-She is the Chief Innovation Officer at Optum, part of UnitedHealth Group, which is listed 5th in the Fortune 500, with over 400,000 employees and revenues of $370 billion.
+Dame Vivian Yvonne Hunt (born July 1967) is a business executive.
+She previously served as the Chief Innovation Officer at Optum, part of UnitedHealth Group.

-Previously, she was a Senior Partner at McKinsey & Company, helping global private and public companies improve their strategy, operations and performance.
-She served as Managing Partner of the UK and Ireland, McKinsey's second largest office from 2013-2020, and led their EMEA Life Sciences practice from 2007-2013.

-She is the President-elect of the Harvard Board of Overseers (June 2024-25).

-She is a member of The Trilateral Commission.

 Early life and education

 Vivian Hunt was born in Cleveland, Ohio and has two brothers.
 During her childhood, she and her family lived in the United States of America and in Japan.
 She attended the Concord Academy in Massachusetts and graduated in 1985.

-Hunt has an MBA from Harvard Business School (1995) and an AB from Harvard College (1989).
-While at college, Hunt worked part-time on campus at several Harvard Student Agencies.
-She served as HSA President in 1988-89 and was also elected class marshal.
 After college, she joined the Peace Corps where she worked in Senegal as a regional supervisor in a primary care and midwifery practice (1989–91).

 Career

-UnitedHealth Group

-Hunt joined UnitedHealth Group, Inc., as its Chief Innovation Officer in October 2022.
-UnitedHealth Group is a health care and 'well-being' company.